lallemfa/dominus/README.md

 $ make
 ````

+## src

+This folder contains an example for autotools use in the folder domoticz.

+## rpi3

+This folder contains the switch implementation for the project.

 ## Dockerfile

-This file allows you to create an image based on a debian image, and that automatically download and compile the buildroot for the RPi3.
+This directory allows you to create an image based on a debian image, and that automatically download and compile the buildroot for the RPi3.

 This image includes :
 * A root session which password is `toor`